Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Head-on inverse Compton scattering

-The green and blue curves in Fig.~\ref{fig:erfcx_plot} show the functions $g(u)$ for $\chi =0$ and $\chi = 5$, respectively.
-The inset show $u_\mathrm{max}$ as a function of $\chi$ The yellow curve shows the function $1/u$, which corresponds to the brilliance scaling of the pencil beam limit.\\
+In Fig.~\ref{fig:erfcx_plot} the function $g(u)$ is plotted for $\chi =0$ (green curve) and $\chi = 5$ (blue curve), respectively.
+The function $1/u$ (yellow curve) is plotted as well, which gives the brilliance scaling in the pencil beam limit.
+The inset shows a plot of $u_\mathrm{max}$ as a function of $\chi$.\\

-This analysis has been done under the assumption that the electron and laser spot sizes are matched, $\sigma_e =\sigma_L$.
-At a fixed energy, the electron spot size is determined by the beam divergence $\sigma_{\theta e}$ and normalized emittance $\epsilon_n$.
-Due to practical considerations, for relativistic beams, $\sigma_{\theta e}$, is typically limited a few milliradians.
-We therefore consider a fixed electron divergence and optimize the normalized emittance such that $\sigma_e =\sigma_L$.
+This analysis has been performed under the assumption that the electron and laser spot sizes are matched, i.e., $\sigma_e =\sigma_L$.
+For a fixed energy, the electron spot size is determined by the beam divergence $\sigma_{\theta e}$ and the normalized emittance $\epsilon_n$.
+For relativistic beams $\sigma_{\theta e}$ is typically limited in practice to a few milliradians.
+We choose a fixed electron beam divergence of 1 mrad and optimize the normalized emittance such that $\sigma_e =\sigma_L$.
 To arrive at an expression for the optimized bunch charge we use the fact that $\epsilon_{n} = \eta \sqrt{e N_e} = \gamma \sigma_e \sigma_{\theta e}$, combined with Eq.~\eqref{eq:sigeopt}.
 This results in

 which is the bunch charge that allows for the optimized electron spot size $\sigma_e^{\mathrm{opt}}$.\\